-Urban spaces are designed to be car friendly and, by definition, that tends to make them pedestrian hostile.
+Urban spaces are designed to be car friendly and, by definition, that tends to make them pedestrian and cyclist hostile.
 In part, because vehicles are higher and bigger, the pedestrian death rate between 2009 and 2018 rose by 51 percent in the United States.

 Increased paving for roads and parking lots leads to a “heat island” effect in cities, raising temperatures several degrees.
 So, hot days become uncomfortably hot days, and uncomfortably hot days become dangerously hot days.
 That’s when vulnerable old folks and children start dying off because of heat stroke.

 Til its gone

 - Bridget Driscoll, 44, holds the dubious distinction of being the first person killed by a gasoline-powered car.
 On August 17, 1896, she stepped in front of a car giving public demonstrations of the new mode of transportation at Crystal Palace, London.
 The car was hurtling along at four mph (6.4 km/h).

 - According to The New York Times, the average life of a car in the 1960s and ‘70s was about 100,000 miles; in the 2000s it’s around 200,000 miles.